graphql-rust/juniper/docs/book/content/types/unions.md

 ## Structs

-Using Rust structs as [GraphQL unions][1] is very similar to using enums, with the nuance that specifying custom resolver is the only way to declare a [GraphQL union][1] variant.
+Using Rust structs as [GraphQL unions][1] is very similar to using enums, with the nuance that specifying a custom resolver is the only way to declare a [GraphQL union][1] variant.

 ```rust
 # use std::collections::HashMap;